paul-hammant/tbd/content/vcs-choices/index.md

 Microsoft launched TFS in the mid-2000's with a **custom VCS technology** "TFVC".
 It is said that they have an internal 'SourceDepot' tool that is a special version of Perforce compiled for them in the nineties, and that TFS reflects some of the ways of working of that technology.
 It has grown to be a multifaceted server platform.
 Perhaps even a one-stop shop for the whole enterprise's needs for application lifecycle management.
+More recently with TFS, Microsoft encouraged a use of Git within it, rather than then proprietary VCS they initially developed.

-It is perfectly compatible with a Trunk Based Development usage.
+TFS is perfectly compatible with a Trunk Based Development usage.

+Note: Microsoft are doating back to the Git community with a Git Virtual File System, which allows some monorepo usage for Git{{< ext url="https://github.com/Microsoft/GVFS" >}}.

 ## PlasticSCM